PreviousPreviousHomeNext

 2. In 1870 Goodnight founded the Rock Canon ranch in Colorado, showing that ranching on the Plains could be successful; in 1876 he founded the JA Ranch in the Texas Panhandle – others followed.

-3. John Iliffe - 'Cattle King of the Northern Plains' – bought Longhorns from homesteaders and drover, and fattened them up on his land in Colorado, using the railway to open up markets.
+3. John Iliff - 'Cattle King of the Northern Plains' – bought Longhorns from homesteaders and drover, and fattened them up on his land in Colorado, using the railway to open up markets.
 By the 1870s he owned 15,000 acres of land, and controlled (through the Crazy Quilt) 600,000 acres of the open range.

 This map shows the land owned by the Swan Cattle Company in Wyoming, showing the blocks of land owned by the Company which enabled them to control the entire range.